ssesselmann/labjack-dash/README.md

 Acknowledgements
 ----------------
-I would like to thank my two sons Erik and Tom for patiently helping dad get up to speed with the Python language and the quirks of Dash.
+I would like to thank my two sons Erik and Tom for patiently helping me get up to speed with the Python language and the quirks of Dash.